Riiel-edu/CSC325_Capstone-Project/README.md

-(Verify Information) The Subject Select Screen is focused on four key attributes of the user.
+The Subject Select Screen is focused on four key attributes of the user.
 First in the top left corner a user can choose one of the optional profile pictures for their account; Furthermore, to the right of the profile picture is a drop down tab which allows you to select grade leves 1 through 5.
 In the bottom middle of the screen you will see another drop down tab allowing the user to select between
 10, 15, or 20 questions.
 On the left side of the screen are four buttons each pertaining to a different subject.
 These subjects are either Math, Science, English, or History.
 Once a subject is selected, displayed on the right will be a variety of information about your last 10 tests in that subject.
 Some examples of the information displayed is your average, scores, and question count.
 Lastly when you are ready to take an exam, make sure the subject you want is selected along with your grade level and question count.
 Finally, click the test button to begin.